Posted Thursday 30th July 2020

 This article is for reference purposes only.
 It does not constitute legal advice and should not be relied upon as such.
 Specific legal advice about your specific circumstances should always be sought separately before taking or deciding not to take any action.

-A chance to hear about how customer behaviours have changed and what further changes we can expect, how OakNorth have supported leisure during the pandemic, lessons learnt from the last recession and the state of the market and how landlords and tenants can work together in the post-Covid world.
+A chance to hear from the founder of Brewhouse & Kitchen about how customer behaviours have changed and what further changes we can expect following the pandemic, how OakNorth have supported leisure during the pandemic, lessons learnt from the last recession and the state of the market and how landlords and tenants can work together in the post-Covid world.